vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 - `id: string`: unique identifier (encoded as `accountId-hash-TYPE`)
 - `hash: string`: transaction hash from blockchain
 - `type: OperationType`: see [Operation Type](#operation-type) below
-- `value: BigNumber`: atomic value of the operation, as _a positive value_ that affects the account balance (includes fees for OUT, not for IN, only fees for FEES...)
+- `value: BigNumber`: atomic value of the operation, as <i>a positive value</i> that affects the account balance (includes fees for OUT, not for IN, only fees for FEES...)
 - `fee: BigNumber`: atomic value of the operation fees (no matter which direction)
 - `senders: string[]`: list of senders addresses
 - `recipients: string[]`: list of recipients addresses